WinterMarius/libft/README.md

 The functions created in this project have the same prototypes and behaviors as their libc counterparts, with the only difference being their names, which are prefixed with `ft_` (e.g., strlen becomes `ft_strlen`).

-> Note: Some of the original function prototypes use the `restrict` qualifier, which is part of the c99 standard.
-This qualifier is not to be included in the recreated function prototypes, nor is the code to be compiled with the `-std=c99` flag.

 This repository is divided into two main parts:

 ### Part 1: Recoding a set of libc functions.

-These functions do not require any external functions:

 - isalpha
 - isdigit